The illustration below is a typical Info window with all options enabled in the right-click menu, also shown.

 When an off time option is selected, the frame for this timer includes, besides the words “Off Time”, an arrow (^ or v) indicating whether the timer is counting up or down, and the minimum duration (in minutes) for off times for that contest and category.
 The timer is in hours and minutes; the background will change to light green once the minimum time has been reached.

-If the contest and category has a limit on the number of band changes per hour, instead of the second timer there is a band change counter.
+If the contest and category has a limit on the number of band changes per hour, there is a band change counter which appears to the right of the QSO timer (you may have to make the Info window wider to see it).
 This band change counter has a “stop light” (red/yellow/green) colored background, to warn the operator when nearing or exceeding the allowed number of band changes in the current clock hour.

 – There may also be a mult-run indicator that displays MULT or RUN in the Multi-One category or “1” or “2” in the Multi-Two category.
+This indicator is below the band change counter, to the right of the band change timer.
 The Multiplier or Run status for this station can be toggled with the key combination Ctrl+Alt+M.

 In N1MM Logger+, goals are stored in a table in the Admin database.
 Only one set of goals can be active at any time, and regardless of the contest you open, they remain active until replaced.
 However, if you have defined a goal file on the Associated Files tab for a given contest, that goal file will be loaded whenever you start a new instance of that contest.
 For example if you define CQWW goals.txt as an Associated File in one instance of CQWWCW, that goal file will be loaded any time you open any instance of that contest.